 Most of the historical buildings have survived almost unchanged throughout the centuries, earning the Historic Center the title of World Heritage Site by the United Nations.

 This is where you’ll find vintage churches, theaters, monasteries, and convents.
-In Old Town, you can get your culture fix during the day and find vibrant entertainment options in classy bars and restaurants at night.
+In Old Town, you can get your culture fix during the day and some nightlife in from classy bars and restaurants at night.

 There are a couple of important plazas dotted with cafes, that are perfect for enjoying a cup of coffee or hot chocolate.
 Plaza de la Independencia (aka Plaza Grande) was my personal favorite!